Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/7_Smart_video_car.rst

 .. note::

-    :red:`The code and library are written by Python 3.
+    :combo:`red font-bolder:The code and library are written by Python 3.
 You need execute the code with python 3.`

 Open the terminal and use the following command to enter the directory where test_Code.py is located: